 So the goal here is to love wisdom, search for it, and perhaps find it, wherever it comes from – Asian “religious” traditions, the classics of Western thought, modern natural science, other specialized disciplines, and contemporary philosophical reflection of both the “analytic” and “Continental” strains.
 Tall order?
 Of course it is.
 But for me, part of the idea of philosophy is to think big.

 I make a new substantive post on the blog every alternate Sunday at 5pm.
 This is a regular schedule; if I need to miss a week’s post or more, I will announce it beforehand.
-If you’d like to keep up with the biweekly updates, you can follow Love of All Wisdom on Facebook or Twitter, or follow me on Google+.
+If you’d like to keep up with the biweekly updates, you can follow Love of All Wisdom on Facebook or Twitter.
 You can also subscribe to the blog’s RSS feed (if you use RSS) or sign up for email delivery.

 Philosophy is always a dialogue, and I think that part of the blog’s success is in its lively community of commenters.
 Please don’t feel shy to write a comment on the posts here.
 I offer a few simple rules to ensure the comments remain enjoyable to everybody; all posts that respect those boundaries are welcome.